 Soy milk is naturally lower in sugar content than regular milk.
-Cow’s milk has about 12 grams of sugar per cup as opposed to only 7 grams in soy milk.
+Cow’s milk has about 12 grams of sugar per cup as opposed to only 7 grams in this drink.
 This is why a cup of whole soy milk has only 80 calories, which is the equivalent of skim milk.
-In addition, the monounsaturated fatty acid in soy milk can inhibit your intestinal absorption of fat, which is another great advantage for weight loss.
+In addition, the monounsaturated fatty acid in this drink can inhibit your intestinal absorption of fat, which is another great advantage for weight loss.
 Drinking soy milk also gives you an extra dose of fiber, keeping your feeling fuller for longer time.

 Metabolic obesity which occurs most often in men as well as post-menopausal women may be beneficially affected by the consumption of soy isoflavones.
 The hormonaleffects of soy isoflavones work to inhibit adipogenesis resulting in reduced enlargement of adipose tissue.